 At age 22, after volunteering at a home for mentally handicapped children for a year, Louse approached her mother for permission to fulfill her childhood dream.
 At the time she lived with her mom, two older siblings, and one younger.
 Knowing that this was a long-time dream, Louise’s mother consented.

 One month after Tamara left, Louise received a sibling pair.
-Daisy (2) and Tommy (eight months) were with her for one-and-a-half years.
+Daisy (two-years-old) and Tommy (eight months) were with her for one-and-a-half years.
 They were eventually adopted by a couple who also adopted their two older siblings.